grafana/pyroscope/examples/java-jfr/rideshare/README.md

 }
 ```

-## Tagging dynamically within functions
+## How to create dynamic tags within functions
 Tagging something more dynamically, like we do for the `vehicle` tag can be done inside our utility `OrderService.findNearestVehicle()` function using `pyroscope.LabelsWrapper`
 ```
 Pyroscope.LabelsWrapper.run(new LabelsSet("vehicle", vehicle), () -> {
-    [ all code here will be attateched to the "vehicle" label ] });
+    [ all code here will be attatched to the "vehicle" label ] });
 ```